 On May 23, 2018, the FDA granted Fast Track designation in the United States for B-VEC.
 We have been granted rare pediatric disease designation for B-VEC.
 On August 23, 2018, the FDA granted rare pediatric disease designation for KB105.
-In addition, B-VEC was granted Regenerative Medicine Advanced Therapy, or RMAT, by FDA in June 2019 and Priority Medicine, or PRIME, in March 2019 by EMA.
+In addition, B-VEC was granted RMAT by the FDA in June 2019 and Priority Medicine ("PRIME"), in March 2019 by EMA.
 The receipt of any of these designations for a product candidate may not result in a faster development process, review or approval compared to products considered for approval under conventional FDA procedures and does not assure ultimate approval by the FDA.